Al Khor (city): 20th century

 The village had an international presence during this period, with frequent trade missions taking place to the coast of Fars.
-Their relationship was so extensive that it was even incorrectly speculated by English diplomat Charles Belgrave that the Al Muhannada originated from Iran.
+Their relationship was so extensive that it was even incorrectly speculated by English diplomat Charles Belgrave that the Al Muhannadi originated from Iran.
 Goods that were brought back from trading missions would then be sold at one of the village's three primary souqs.

-Captain Francis Prideaux, who was the British political resident in Bahrain, remarked in 1906 that, although Al Bidda was firmly under Al Thani-rule, the tribes of northern settlements, including Khor Al Shaqiq, did not pay tribute to the sheikh Jassim bin Mohammed Al Thani, nor did they consider themselves subjects of his.
+Captain Francis Prideaux, who was the British political resident in Bahrain, remarked in 1906 that, although Al Bidda was firmly under Al Thani-rule, the tribes of northern settlements, including Khor Al Shaqiq, did not pay tribute to the Sheikh Jassim bin Mohammed Al Thani, nor did they consider themselves subjects of his.

 It was remarked by the British political resident in Bahrain in 1939 that the Al Muhannadi in Al Khor had about 600 fighting men led by Sheikh Ahmed Bin Essa, and were closely tied to the Bani Hajer tribe.
 In 1950, anthropologist Henry Field visited Qatar, publishing his findings a year later.
 While there, he interviewed Mansur bin Khalil, a local sheikh, who informed him that the population of the Al Muhannadi in Al Khor was approximately 2,000 people.
 Some lived in tents while others resided in primitive stone dwellings.